ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #pubsub-3 title="Secure communication between Publisher and Subscriber"}
 {: artwork-align="center"}

 (D) corresponds to the publication of a topic on the Broker, using a CoAP PUT.
 The publication (the resource representation) is protected with COSE  ({{RFC9052}}{{RFC9053}}) by the Publisher.
 The (E) message is the subscription of the Subscriber, and uses a CoAP GET with the Observe option set to 0 (zero) {{I-D.ietf-core-coap-pubsub}}.
-The subscription MAY be unprotected.
 The (F) message is the response from the Broker, where the publication is protected with COSE by the Publisher.
 (ToDo: Add Delete to the flow?)

 ~~~~~~~~~~~